rails/rails/guides/source/engines.md

 ### Routes

 Routes inside an engine are, by default, isolated from the application.
 This is done by the `isolate_namespace` call inside the `Engine` class.
-This essentially means that the application and its engines can have identically named routes, and that they will not clash.
+This essentially means that the application and its engines can have identically named routes and they will not clash.

 Routes inside an engine are drawn on the `Engine` class within `config/routes.rb`, like this: